![]() Plaque at Thurso station |

 Step 4, Scrabster to Stromness by ferry

 The ferry from Scrabster to Stromness in Orkney sails morning and evening, with an additional lunchtime sailing in summer.
 The crossing takes just 1h30.
 If you take the 10:41 train from Inverness, you'll make the 19:00 ferry arriving Stromness at 20:30.
-In summer, you can take the 07:00 train from Inverness to connect with the 13:15 sailing from Scrabster arriving Stromness at 14:45.
+From May to September you can also take the 07:00 train from Inverness to connect with the 13:15 sailing from Scrabster arriving Stromness 14:45.
 Book the ferry at www.northlinkferries.co.uk.

 The Northlink Ferries terminal at Scrabster, 2.6 miles from Thurso station.